-Where: Amman, Jerash, Wadi Musa, Petra and Wadi Rum.
+Where: Amman, Jerash, Wadi Musa, Petra & Wadi Rum.
+Jordan, Middle East.
+Asia.

 When: February 2012

-What: Treasury and Monastery at Petra, Camel desert trekking, Bedouin camping, Wadi Rum desert safari, Temple of Hercules, Sand Dunes, Rock Climbing and Gorge Walking, Tea with Bedouin tribe, Capital city buzz in Amman.
+What: Capital city buzz in Amman, Amman Citadel, Amman Amphitheatre, Roman city of Jerash, Treasury and Monastery at Petra, Camel desert trekking, Bedouin camping, Wadi Rum desert safari, Petroglyph carvings, Sand Dunes, Rock Climbing and Gorge Walking, Drinking tea with Bedouin tribe.

-How: International Flights, Taxi, Desert Jeep, Serveece, Camel ride.
+How: International Flights, Taxi, Desert Jeep, Serveece taxi, Camel ride.

 Modern Jerash framed by the skeletal remains of the Gateway to the Temple of Artemis as seen from the top of the Artemis steps.

 Corinthian columns of the Cardo Maximus strike into the blue sky.

 My Alice in Wonderland moment in a Lilliputian window of the Amphitheatre stage.